apsmir/custom_field_sql/README.md

 Usage
 ----------------------
 1) Visit **Administration->Custom fields**.
 2) Press the button **New custom field**.
-Select format **Sql**.
+Select format **Sql** or **Sql search**.
 3) Enter sql query

 SQL parameters
 ----------------------
 You can use parameters for sql expression.
+**sql**
-'sql' format: support %id% => id of the customized object.
+format: support %id% => id of the customized object.
 This may be id of issue or id of project

+**sql_search**
+Query must have field 'valie'.
+This field used be as field value.
-**sql_search** format: support multiply forms parameters.
+format: support multiply forms parameters.
 Parameters must be written in jquery.
 Simple:
- "sql expression": `select id, subject as value, description as label from issues where subject like ? and description like ?  `
- "sql form params":
+ "sql expression": `select subject as value, description as label from issues where subject like ? and description like ?  ` "sql form params":
 `
 p0='%'+$('#issue_custom_field_values_31').val()+'%'
 p1='%'+$('#issue_custom_field_values_30').val()+'%'
 `

+Query in **sql search** field can be executed by mouse click.
+Use parametr "search by click" in settings page.

 Scripts
 ----------------------